-While the other tourists caught their buses to the resorts, we set up our bikes.
-It didn’t take long to unpack, pump up the tires, and repack for riding.
+While the other tourists exited the airport and caught buses to the resorts, we unpacked our bikes.
+It didn’t take long to unfold the Bromptons, pump up the tires, and repack for riding.
 Maybe 15 minutes.
 And then, as was suggested in Bicycling Cuba, we went hunting for a detailed map.
 Apparently, road maps are not commonly sold in Cuba, so the authors recommended getting a map at the airport.
 This was also our first attempt to speak to Cubans and discovered something very fast – hardly any speak English.
 No one understood that we wanted a map.
 Finally, we made our way to the car rental office, where again, no one spoke English, but they did hand me… a tourist map.
 Not very detailed.
 But that’s all they had.
 The Bicycling Cuba writers flew into Havana.
 Maybe better maps are available there, but I’ll never know.

 As I went back outside, putting the useless map in my pannier, all I could say to Pier was, “At least I Google-mapped our route to Matanzas!”
 I pulled up the image of the computer screen map in my mind and led us out of there…

 Luckily there’s only one road out of the Varadero airport.
 We couldn’t get lost yet.
 I wish I’d taken a picture of it; it’s one of the prettiest roads in Cuba!
 But we were too excited by the fact that we were BIKING OUT OF AN AIRPORT – oh the freedom! – to stop and take photos.
 Lined with palm trees, the airport road seems to say, “Welcome to the Caribbean!”
 And then… we turned onto the Via Blanca.